 An internship is required in the curriculum at Highline and can be one of the most valuable courses in which students enroll.
-It is an excellent opportunity to gain legal experience, develop contacts and network, and enhance a resume.
-Internships may lead to employment opportunities.
+An internship comes in the form of a course called BUSN 140: Cooperative Education, and it is an excellent opportunity to gain legal experience, develop contacts and network, and enhance a resume.
+Moreover, internships may lead to permanant employment opportunities.

 Some internship programs require a Pre-Internship course.
 Please contact your faculty advisor if you require the Pre-internship Seminar course prior to your internship.